prateekkumarweb/apvquiz/README.md

 # apvquiz

 ### A Multiplayer Multithreaded Quizzing Application
-### Anurag Singh Kushwah CS15BTECH11003
-### Prateek Kumar CS15BTECH11031
-### Vaibhav B Sinha CS15BTECH11034

-This repository is to be used in conjunction with [apvquiz-client](https://github.com/prateekkumarweb/apvquiz-client).
+APV Quiz is a quizzing application.
+Mulitple players connect to each other and quiz amongst themselves.
+Everyone gets the same set of questions and their scores are calculated based on the number of questions answered correctly and the time taken to answer them.

-This repository consists of the server side of the application written in go.
+The application uses a server-client model, where all the players connect to a server, who can also be a client and play.
+This repository consists of the server side of the application written in GoLang.

-The application heavily relies upon multithreading.
+This repository is to be used in conjunction with [apvquiz-client](https://github.com/prateekkumarweb/apvquiz-client) which contains the code for the client side.